rangle/ngCourse2/handout/forms/validation.md

 # Validation

-In order to show validation messages for every field, we need to do a similar trick to the one we did for the form.
-We need to define a local template variable that is a reference to the directive itself.
+In order to show validation messages for every field, we must do a similar trick to the one we did for the form.
+We must define a local template variable that is a reference to the directive itself.

-The `ngControl` directive is a little tricky, first the directive definition is not called `NgControl` but [NgControlName](https://angular.io/docs/ts/latest/api/common/NgControlName-directive.html).
+The `ngControl` directive is a little tricky.
+First, the directive definition is not called `NgControl` but [NgControlName](https://angular.io/docs/ts/latest/api/common/NgControlName-directive.html).
 Second, the directive itself is exported to the template with the same name as before: `ngForm`.

 _app/my-form.component.html_
 ```html